 Bird Feeder Hub is reader-supported.
 When you click and buy we may earn an affiliate commission at no cost to you.

-The 7 Species of Hawks in Kentucky
+8 Types of Hawks Found in Kentucky (Photos)

 For information about them all, such as the best times to look for each kind, keep reading below!